 Or do we?

-Samuel Pepys lived an odd faith life, going to church every Sunday, frequently sleeping through the sermons, but he also made personal vows before God, which greatly enhanced his life and his business success.
+Samuel Pepys lived an odd faith life, going to church every Sunday, frequently sleeping through the sermons, but he also made personal vows before God, which enhanced his business success, though he was a rake and a scoundrel when it came to women.
 Jane Austin does not often refer to a personal relationship with God, but her characters reflect the faith values which held her society together, however fragilely.
-But both were aware, however grimly, of their limits and their need for introspection.
+Both were aware, however grimly, of their limits and their need for introspection.

-Today we live in a time where faith in God is frequently treated as a child’s game, a myth to be swept aside by the serious work of “real” lives – lives ironically filled with games and fantasy.
+Today we live in a time where faith in God is frequently treated as a child’s game, a myth to be swept aside by the serious work of “real” lives—lives ironically filled with games and fantasy.
 It seems that truth must be spoon fed to us through fiction in order to be acceptable.
 We can tolerate the good and evil of Star Wars, the corruption of Sauron and orcs through The Lord of the Rings but not the convictions of people of faith.
-Even real life stories of “good people” is far too didactic, since we all know we are a mixed lot with good and evil inside each of us.
+Even real-life stories of “good people” is too didactic, since we all know we are a mixed lot with good and evil inside each of us.

 Yet, history teaches us, and current world events should remind us, that good and evil can be rather simple and obvious.